Shelby

 Category [SECURITY]

-#0051 How to Spot SCAM Emails and Other Harmful Messages
+How to Spot SCAM Emails and Harmful Messages

 Protect yourself!

-Email is an essential tool for communication, but it also presents opportunities for cybercriminals to exploit unsuspecting users.
-Phishing scams, malware-laden attachments, and fraudulent requests for personal information can have serious consequences.
-Here’s how you can protect yourself from scam emails and other harmful messages.
+Email is a vital tool for communication, but it also presents opportunities for cyber-criminals to exploit unsuspecting users.
+Phishing scams, malware in your attachments, and fraudulent requests for personal information can have serious consequences.
+Here are some ways you can protect yourself from scam emails and other harmful messages.
+Let's begin.

 Recognize Common Signs of Scam Emails

 Scam emails often exhibit certain red flags.
-Be on the lookout for:
+Get into the habit of looking for any of these tell-tale signs:

-• Unfamiliar Senders: If you don’t recognize the sender, proceed with caution.
+• Unfamiliar Senders: If you don’t recognize the sender or business, you MUST proceed with caution.
+Who is the sender, and do they really have any reason to contact you?

 • Suspicious Links and Attachments: Hover over links to see where they lead before clicking.
-Avoid opening unexpected attachments.
+This is super important and very revealing.
+Avoid opening any unexpected attachments.
+Most email programs will now block executable files; however, some malware is now being injected into PDF files.

-• Requests for Personal Information: Legitimate companies do not ask for sensitive data via email.
+• Requests for Personal Information: Legitimate companies do not ask for sensitive data via regular email.
+It's simply too easy to spoof, or intercept.

 Use Strong Email Security Measures